 Other than the music, one thing I’ve enjoyed about watching the Liturgies from La Cathédrale Notre-Dame de Paris is that I’m very slowly learning another

 foreign international language, français/French.
 Their High Church Messe is in Latin (the Kyrie, Gloria, Credo, and so forth) as well as in français (the readings and Homily, for example).
 I especially enjoy listening to the readings during the Liturgy.
 The readers speak very clearly and I gradually pick up some words.
+They have at least two multi-lingual priests who read the announcements at the end of the Messe in both français and in Queen’s English.
+And they give free tours of La Cathédrale Notre-Dame de Paris in about 6 international languages.
+They’re not afraid of other languages there as the bigoted and hateful basura are in the insecure US.
 I would like to learn français.
 One cannot learn enough foreign international languages as far as I’m concerned.
 It just takes a lot of concentrated time and effort.
-Learning another language is not as nearly as easy as the ignorant “English only” basura like to make out while they flippantly scream at immigrants, “LEARN ENGLISH!” as if one can learn a new language practically overnight, or in a matter of weeks or months and become fluent.
+Learning another language is not as nearly as easy as the ignorant “English only” trash like to make out while they flippantly scream at immigrants, “LEARN ENGLISH!” as if one can learn a new language practically overnight, or in a matter of weeks or months and become fluent.
 It can take years to become fluent.
 I know some people are not language people — mi amigo/my friend is not a language person; he has trouble with languages because of his dyslexia, so I understand that — but people should stop fearing immigrants and international languages.
 Because in the US, we are all immigrants — except for the native/indigenous peoples — whether one was born here or not.
 I hope this helps some people better understand why some immigrants don’t learn English before coming to The Cesspool.
 Chau.—el barrio rosa